 First Trust Capital Management L.P. serves as the investment adviser of the Fund and is responsible for determining and implementing the Fund's overall investment strategy.
-The Investment Adviser is a Delaware limited partnership and is controlled by First Trust Capital Solutions L.P.
-First Trust Capital Solutions L.P. is owned 50% by First Trust Capital Partners, LLC and 50% by VFT Holdings LP and its affiliates.
+The Investment Adviser is a Delaware limited partnership and a registered investment adviser controlled by First Trust Capital Solutions L.P.
+First Trust Capital Solutions LP is a Delaware limited partnership owned by First Trust Capital Partners, LLC and by VFT Holdings LP and its affiliates.
 The Investment Adviser is an investment adviser registered with the SEC under the Advisers Act.
+As of June 30, 2023, the Investment Adviser had assets under management of approximately \$5.3 billion.